pwrzosek/tJMagnonHolon/docs/src/index.md

 - Calculate correlation functions for the t-J model.
 - Save data to JSON files and use them as data sets in Mathematica, R, Python, etc.

-The [Guide](@ref) provides a tutorial explaining how to use above features.
+The [Guide](https://pwrzosek.github.io/tJMagnonHolon/guide/) provides a setup instruction and a set of tutorials explaining how to use **tJMagnonHolon** features.
 You will find there practical examples on how to run your calculations or how to extend the existing code base with your own operators.

 In the [Advanced](@ref) section you can find technical discussion of the mathematics behind various features of the code.